KieranReck/KieranReck.github.io/_pages/Now.md

 ---

 So, all of this is great, but what am I actually up to currently?
-Last Updated: 20 December 2024
+Last Updated: 30 October 2025

 ## Professional